SmartWebCodder/OnePay/README.md

 A Flutter project.

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter App.